Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Experiments

 For the comparison experiments, we follow the testing protocol that was used in CSGM~\cite{wang2020combinatorial}.
+While all competing methods predict pairwise matchings $X_{ij}$, our approach predicts object-to-universe matchings $X_i$.
+Hence, we present the accuracies for pairwise matchings (written in parentheses) in addition to the accuracies for our object-to-universe matchings.
+Note that $X_{ij}$ is obtained by $X_{ij} = X_i X_j^T$, which may add individual errors in $X_i$ and $X_j$ up, thereby leading to smaller pairwise scores.
 In the following, we summarise the experimental setting for each dataset and discuss our results.
-Parts of the matching results are visualised in Fig.~\ref{fig:qualitative_res}
+Parts of the matching results are visualised in Fig.~\ref{fig:qualitative_res}.